robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/ethereal_account_details.png">

-We are interested in the `Nodemailer configuration`.
+You are interested in the `Nodemailer configuration`.

 ```ts
 const transporter = nodemailer.createTransport({